hane-smitter/react-spinners/README.md

 ### Lighter build

-This library is fairly small.
-However, you might be turbo-charged to make bundle size of your project as small as possible.<br />
+This library is kept at fairly small.
+You have an option to even shrink further what you include from this library.<br />
-You can directly include a loading indicator you want to ensure it is the only thing included from the library:
+For this, you can directly pull a loading indicator you want; so it is the only thing included from this library:

 ```jsx
 import React from "react";